Waarom deze reis?

 Cycle to Mt Popa, option to cycle or drive back to Bagan.

 Our scenic cycle to Mt Popa takes in more stunning brick temples, before reaching the petrified forest that surrounds the extinct volcano.
-Perched high on the summit of the peak sits the Taungkalat Monastery displaying its 37 Nats (spirits) with frequent nat pwes (spirit ceremonies) held in their honour.
-One Nat, Ko Gyi Kyaw is adorned with whisky bottles because he was a heavy drinker, and this vice took him prematurely to his grave.
+At the base of the mountain, there is a display of 37 Nats (spirits) with frequent nat pwes (spirit ceremonies) held in their honour.
+One Nat, Ko Gyi Kyaw, is adorned with whisky bottles because he was a heavy drinker and this vice took him prematurely to his grave.
 He is the patron Nat of tramps and alcoholics.
-We take a brief hike up to the summit to pay our respect (not necessarily to Nat Ko Gyi Kyaw) before having the option of either cycling back to Bagan or hopping on the coach for the journey.
+We have the option of taking a hike up the 777 steps to the summit and paying respect to the mountain top pagoda as well as enjoying the scenery of the surrounding area.
+For anyone that does not want to do the walk, we can go to a nearby resort to enjoy the views over lunch.
+We then have the option of either cycling back to Bagan or hopping on the coach for the journey.
 Cycle approx. 50km / 100km if return cycle chosen.

 Free morning (optional ride); afternoon flight to Yangon.